-As of June 30, 2019, our principal sources of liquidity have been cash provided by operations and proceeds from divestitures.
-Our cash, cash equivalents, marketable securities and restricted cash balance was \$78.9 million at June 30, 2019.
-We anticipate that our principal uses of cash, cash equivalents, and marketable securities will be to fund the expansion of our business through both organic growth and acquisition activities and the expansion of our customer base as well as the repayment of our Convertible Senior Notes due in August 2019.
-Uses of cash will also include facility and technology expansion, significant integration and restructuring activities, capital expenditures, and working capital.
+As of September 30, 2019, our principal sources of liquidity have been cash provided by operations and proceeds from divestitures.
+Our cash, cash equivalents, marketable securities and restricted cash balance was \$20.1 million at September 30, 2019.
+We anticipate that our principal uses of cash, cash equivalents, and marketable securities will be to fund the expansion of our business through both organic growth and acquisition activities and the expansion of our customer base.
+Uses of cash will also include facility and technology expansion, significant integration, capital expenditures, and working capital.

-At June 30, 2019, our non-U.S. subsidiaries held approximately \$15.2 million of cash and cash equivalents that are available for use by all of our operations around the world.
+At September 30, 2019, our non-U.S. subsidiaries held approximately \$8.6 million of cash and cash equivalents that are available for use by all of our operations around the world.
 At this time, we believe the funds held by all non-U.S. subsidiaries will be permanently reinvested outside of the U.S. However, if these funds were repatriated to the U.S. or used for U.S. operations, certain amounts could be subject to U.S. tax for the incremental amount in excess of the foreign tax paid.
 Due to the timing and circumstances of repatriation of these earnings, if any, it is not practical to determine the unrecognized deferred tax liability related to the amount.